yunwei37/yunwei37/README.md

 <h2 align="center">Hey there, I'm Yusheng Zheng (yunwei37/云微) 👋</h2>

 I'm a curious developer who finds joy in building and exploring.
-I’m kicking off my PhD journey at UCSC under the guidance of [Andrew R. Quinn](https://arquinn.github.io/) in 2024. **looking for potential intern positions in the summer of 2025!**
+I’m starting my PhD journey at UCSC under the guidance of [Andrew R. Quinn](https://arquinn.github.io/) in 2024. **looking for potential intern positions in the summer of 2025!**

 ---